mikechamberlain/coding-standards/README.md

     universe.Galaxies,
     new ParallelOptions { MaxDegreeOfParallelism = 4 }, // cores
     // the universe may have reached heat-death by the time this completes,
-    // but at least agoda.com is still up galaxy => Console.WriteLine(galaxy.CountParticles())
+    // but at least agoda.com will still be up galaxy => Console.WriteLine(galaxy.CountParticles())
 );
 ```